microsoft/onnxruntime-training-examples/on_device_training/web/README.md

 This folder contains a demo based on [juharris's project](https://juharris.github.io/train-pytorch-in-js/) that launches a simple model that will train on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) in your browser.

+A live preview of this demo is available [here](https://carzh.github.io/onnxruntime-training-examples/).

 ## Run instructions
 ### 1. Prepare offline artifacts.
 On-device-training requires an offline step where 4 training artifacts are generated.
 The instructions for generating the required artifacts can be found in `./offline-step/README.md`.